Rahmanism/NetChanger/README.md

 change from rahmanism user.

 # What happened recently?
+[x] Some small bugs fixed in profile operations (finding a profile moved to a single method converts everything to lower to search).
 [x] Some bugs fixed in deleting a profile.
 [x] Bug in no default profiel fixed.
 [x] Mangae profiles form updates after editing now.